Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Menai - Lucas Heights - Woronora was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, Menai - Lucas Heights - Woronora records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Menai-Lucas Heights-Woronora has a higher than average cultural diversity, with 18.2% of its population born overseas and 14.7% speaking a language other than English at home.
-Christianity is the predominant religion in Menai-Lucas Heights-Woronora, accounting for 69.7%, compared to 61.9% across Greater Sydney.
+Christianity is the predominant religion in Menai-Lucas Heights-Woronora, making up 69.7%, compared to 61.9% across Greater Sydney.
 The top three ancestry groups are Australian (26.3%), English (25.9%), and Irish (8.0%).

 Frequently Asked Questions - Diversity